Katherine Foster, MBACP, PgDip

 Starting therapy can be daunting so in the first instance, I aim to help you feel at ease to tell me about what has led you to seek counselling.
 I believe it is important that you understand the therapeutic process and your progress in counselling so I regularly offer and invite feedback; during sessions and at 6 weekly reviews.
 We will work together to decide the focus of the sessions, you are in control of what you chose to speak about and the pace at which we work.
 I am happy to offer short term counselling (fixed number of sessions) and value the effective lasting change that longer term counselling can offer.
 My emphasis is on helping you to identify and work through the causes of difficult issues, while supporting you emotionally to move forward.

-Alongside my private practice I am a counsellor with students at Glasgow Caledonian and Strathclyde University.
+Alongside my private practice I am a counsellor with students at Strathclyde University.
 Prior to this I was a counsellor with Quarriers for over 6 years and set up their counselling service for young people who had experience of, and/or were at risk of sexual exploitation.
 I have experience working with interpreters to facilitate sessions.
 I have also worked as a counsellor in a service for people affected by post-natal depression and peri-natal mental health; a GP practice and a generic counselling service.
 I have a broad range of counselling experience with people of all ages and at different stages in their lives.

 I trained to become a counsellor having worked and volunteered with people in varied helping roles since 1998.
 I worked in homelessness, facilitated issue based community arts projects and supported young carers.
 I was most interested in being with individual people and the relationships we formed whilst working in these roles.
 I became increasingly inspired and intrigued by the therapeutic and transformative power for people to simply be seen and to experience being heard.
 Training to become a counsellor and my personal experiences of counselling have affirmed how life changing and empowering the process of counselling is, something I am very passionate about!